motion/orbit/README.md

 It may be helpful to run `LoggerSettings.list` and `LoggerSettings.loud()` in each app just to get an idea of what's going on there.

-### `log` from @mcro/black
+### `log` global in the app

 This is a nice helper to log things.
+It colorizes the output nicely into terminal.
 It returns the first argument passed into it, so you can easily wrap it in weird places and have it log for you:

 ```
 {